How to get into Tibet?

 You won't have any problems finding an ATM in Lhasa and Shigatse, although you probably won't be able to find one in remote areas or smaller towns.
 However, this situation is changing, and ATMs are gradually becoming more widespread.

 What credit cards are accepted in Tibet?

-What should I keep in mind when I contact with the Tibetans?
+What should I keep in mind when I contact the Tibetans?

 Tibetan people are very kind and hospitable; you can feel free to talk with them.
 But there are some rulers you should go by:

-* Do not photo them without permission, please show the respect to them!
+* Do not photo them without permission, please show respect to them!

-* Do not talk about the sensitive topics like politics or religious matters!
+* Do not talk about sensitive topics like politics or religious matters!

-* Do not eat dog, donkey or horse in Tibet!
+* Do not eat dogs, donkeys, or horses in Tibet!

 How bad is Altitude Sickness in Tibet, and what can I do to avoid, or treat it?